Are you looking for the best way to send money to Nepal from Australia?

 Different banks have their own charges and processes for wiring money from Australia to Nepal.

-International bank transfer is still a preferred choice for sending money for businesses, the government and other purposes.
+International bank transfer is still a preferred choice for sending money to businesses, the government and other purposes.

 You can initiate an international transfer from Australia to Nepal simply by logging in to your online bank and going to international transfers.